 The characteristics of the blended 5% renewable gas are consistent with the specifications set out in the Australian Standards for natural gas.

 We have also undertaken our own appliance testing program in which an Australian certified laboratory tests Australian appliances with various percentages of hydrogen.
 Initial test results indicate that appliances will work safety and reliably with a 5% renewable hydrogen blend.
-Full results will be available before we begin supplying blended gas.

 This is consistent with literature and international projects which are supplying up to 20% hydrogen blends.